Physical Therapy Program

 - When should I apply?

-Applications will be accepted starting July 2021 on the CSU website.
-Applicants should have their materials submitted with ALL supporting documents before December 1, 2021.
+PTCAS will be available starting June 15th, 2021 to accept applications.
 Please note, only qualified applicants who meet our admissions requirements are invited for interview.

 - Is there an advantage to applying early?

 Yes, we will have a rolling interview and admissions cycle.
 First cycle of interviews are scheduled for early Fall and will continue until all seats are filled.

 - Does CSU have a supplemental application or additional application fee?

 No, applicants are required to apply through PTCAS.

 - Do I need a specific degree to apply to the DPT program?

 We accept a bachelor’s degree from any USDE regionally accredited institution, as long as you complete the specific course prerequisites.
 While the degree you choose will not affect your admissions process, some degrees encompass more prerequisites and better prepare you for PT school.
 These degrees include kinesiology, public health, biology, health science, and exercise science.